Policy for player registrations and football staff remuneration, contingent amounts payable

 16 Intangible assets (extract 2)

-Significant estimates—fair value of registrations
+Significant estimates — value of registrations